 Zimbabwe businesses closed, streets deserted on day of protests

-HARARE, July 31 (Reuters) - Zimbabwe's businesses were shut and streets deserted in the capital Harare early on Friday as security forces increased patrols to stop anti-government protests called by activists over corruption and economic hardship.
+HARARE, July 31 (Reuters) - Businesses were shut and streets deserted in Zimbabwe's two main cities on Friday as security forces patrolled to prevent anti-government protests called by activists over corruption and economic hardship.

+President Emmerson Mnangagwa's critics say his government is resorting to the authoritarian tactics of the Robert Mugabe era of banning demonstrations, and abducting and arresting opponents.

-President Emmerson Mnangagwa, who is under pressure to revive a stricken economy, has said the protests constitute an "insurrection" by the opposition.
+Mnangagwa has said the protests constitute an "insurrection" by the opposition.
+His ZANU-PF party this week branded the U.S. ambassador in Harare a "thug,"accusing him of funding protests.

-In central Harare and nearby Mbare township - a hotbed of past protests - businesses, including banks and supermarkets, were shut as police and soldiers patrolled the streets.
+In central Harare, the capital, banks and supermarkets were shut as police and soldiers patrolled the streets.
+A journalist in Bulawayo, the other main city, described a similar situation there, with some police patrolling on horseback.
+Businesses also stayed shut in Harare's townships, including Mbare - a hotbed of past protests.

-"Workers were told not to come today just in case there was trouble," said a security guard, who identified himself as Martin, having a meal of tea and sweet potatoes at a bank.

-A journalist in the second biggest city Bulawayo said businesses were also closed with few cars on the road.

-Scores were killed during a crackdown on the last major protests in January 2019 and the government shut the internet.

-Zimbabwe's worst economic crisis in more than a decade is marked by inflation running above 700%, acute shortages of foreign currency and public hospitals crippled by strikes and a lack of medicine.
+Anger is rising over an economic crisis marked by inflation running above 700%, shortages of foreign currency and public hospitals crippled by strikes and a lack of medicine.

+More than a dozen activists sought by the police for promoting Friday's protests were in hiding.

+Opposition Movement for Democratic Change spokeswoman Fadzayi Mahere and Zimbabwean novelist Tsitsi Dangarembga separately said on social media they had been detained for protesting in their neighbourhood.
+Mahere posted a video of police advancing towards her and telling her to stop recording them.
+She later could not be reached for comment.

+"People are living in fear of criticising the government.
+We have many grievances but can't go out to protest because we will be beaten," said Patrick Charinga as he filled petrol at a fuel station in Harare.

-The president's opponents say he has failed to unite a deeply divided nation after much hope when he took over from Robert Mugabe, who was removed in a coup in 2017.
-Mnangagwa, like Mugabe before him, says the economic crisis is the result of sabotage by businesses and an opposition funded by the West.
+Mnangagwa's opponents say he has failed to unite a deeply divided nation after much hope when he took over from Mugabe, whose near 40-year rule ended in a coup in 2017.
+Mnangagwa says the economic crisis is the result of sabotage by businesses and an opposition funded by the West.

 (Reporting by MacDonald Dzirutwe Editing by Peter Graff)